Menu

 particular average

-Non-consolidated sea loss (word corresponding to common sea damage) (anti) general average
+Non-sea loss (word corresponding to common sea loss) (anti) general average

 particulars